Legal

 - Roblox account verification currently uses Roblox's official OAuth flow where configured.

-- Where a user chooses to display linked platform identities on a public profile, provider profile images may be shown from stored avatar URLs or through .SREC. controlled delivery where needed to avoid exposing unnecessary identifiers.
+- Where a user chooses to display linked platform identities on a public profile, provider profile images may be shown from stored avatar URLs or through Srev's Crew controlled delivery where needed to avoid exposing unnecessary identifiers.

-- When a user continues with Discord and no existing .SREC.
-ID is linked, .SREC. may create a random .SREC.
+- When a user chooses Discord login and no existing .SREC.
+ID is linked, Srev's Crew may create a random .SREC.
 ID for that user and attach the Discord identity to it.

 - Where Google or Apple login is enabled and a user continues with that provider while no existing .SREC.
-ID is linked, .SREC. may create a random .SREC.
+ID is linked, Srev's Crew may create a random .SREC.
 ID for that user and attach the verified provider identity to it.

-- Linked Discord identity data used for member records, Discord-side moderation actions, ticket notifications, and optional account association.
+- Linked Discord identity data may be used for member records, Discord-side moderation actions, ticket notifications, and optional account association where the Discord link exists.

-- .SREC. never receives or stores your Discord, Google, Apple, Roblox, Steam, War Thunder, or other external platform password.
+- Srev's Crew never receives or stores your Discord, Google, Apple, Roblox, Steam, War Thunder, or other external platform password.

 2.3 .SREC.
 IDs, Email, Passwords, and 2FA

 - .SREC.
 ID data such as random .SREC.
-ID, username, normalized username, email address, verification status, creation time, last login time, and linked Discord account where used.
+ID, username, normalized username, email address, verification status, creation time, last login time, and linked external-account references where used.

-- Birthday or date-of-birth information provided during registration or account completion, including minimum-age checks, six-month pre-minimum-age buffer acknowledgement state, and derived age eligibility used for Terms of Service enforcement, staff applications, Peacekeeper applications, and other age-gated features.
+- Birthday or date-of-birth information provided during registration or account completion, including minimum-age checks, six-month pre-minimum-age buffer acknowledgement state, optional human-reviewed age-verification status, and derived age eligibility used for Terms of Service enforcement, staff applications, and other age-gated features.

 - Password data is stored only as a cryptographic password hash.
 Plain-text passwords are not stored.